wultra/mobile-utility-server/docs/Configuration.md

 # Configuration

-While working with Mobile Utility Server, you need to perform several administrative tasks regularly, in order to keep the content up-to-date.
+Several administrative tasks should be performed regularly while working with Mobile Utility Server to keep the published content up-to-date.

 ## Adding New Certificate Fingerprint